steffitan23/cubstart-website/public/content/course-info.md

 ## Late Work

 No late work is accepted.
 Homework and the final project must be turned in on time or you will receive no credit.
-If you need an extension, email cubstart@calhacks.io.
+If you need an extension, email cubstart@calhacks.io with "[CUBSTART WEB]" or "[CUBSTART IOS]" in the subject line.

 ## Academic Honesty